-The printf() Function Special Characters
+The printf() Function Escape Sequences

-For moving the cursor to beginning of the next line on the screen or displaying a tabulator, special characters have to be used.
-Those characters usually consist of two regular characters: a backslash and an another character.
+For moving the cursor to beginning of the next line on the screen or displaying a tabulator, escape sequences have to be used.
+These usually consist of two characters, like a backslash and an another character.
 The table contains descriptions of some of them.